dustymabe/summit-2017-container-lab/vagrantcdk/lab1/chapter1.md

 We are telling Docker to map port 80 on the host to port 80 in the container.
 Now, we could have let Docker handle the host side port mapping dynamically by passing a `-p 80`, in which case Docker would have randomly assigned a port to the container.
-Finally we passed in the name of the image that we built earlier.
+Finally, we passed in the name of the image that we built earlier.

 Okay, let's make sure we can access the web server.